You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 - The Poetry Prize is open to those specified who are not excluded by these rules.
 There is no upper age limit.

-- Anyone who holds a contract of employment with AUB, whether established or casual, at any point when the competition is open (1 February 2022 – 1 July 2022) is not eligible to enter, even if they are also a student of AUB.
-Their spouses/partners are similarly not eligible to enter; neither are any current Poetry Prize judges or members of their close family.
+- Anyone who holds a contract of employment with AUB, whether established or casual, at any point when the competition is open (21 February 2023 – 30 June 2023) is not eligible to enter, even if they are also a student of AUB.
+Their spouses/partners are similarly not eligible to enter; neither are any current Poetry Prize judges nor members of their close family.

 - Poems must be no more than 40 lines in length.
 Titles, blank lines and page numbers are not included in the line count.

 - Entrants may submit up to 10 poems.